 - 3 Different Sizes: One package including 30pcs coffee bags, among them, there are 3 different sizes, that is 7.87*5.12*2.76inch, 10.2*5.3*2.95*inch, 12.8*5.5*3.74inch.
 Each size has 10 pieces of bags.
 Various sizes to meet different needs.

 - Degassing Valve: Designed with degassing valve, bags are extremely excellent in keeping things tidy, dry and fresh.

-- Sturdy & Durable: Made of high quality PET and PE, coffee bags are super sturdy and durable to use.
+- Sturdy & Durable: Made of high quality, coffee bags are super sturdy and durable to use.

 - Resealable & Reusable: Zip lock stand up food bags are resealable, so you can use them over and over again.
 Resealable bags can protect the food from moisture, fit for long-time food preservation.

-- Practical & Multifunctional: Perfect for coffee, beans, chocolate, nuts, dried fruit, candy, cookies, tea, dried foods, snacks, seasonings, grain, jerky, confections, toffee, herbs, powders and etc.
+- Practical & Multifunctional: Perfect for coffee, beans, chocolate, nuts, dried fruit, candy, cookies, tea, dried foods, snacks, seasonings, grain, jerky, confections, toffee, and etc.